Learning Outcomes

 A tenant assigns a lease to a new business owner.
 The landlord requires the outgoing tenant to enter into an AGA as a condition of giving consent.
 The new tenant defaults on the repair covenant.
 Can the landlord pursue the outgoing tenant?

-Answer: Yes, if an AGA is in place, the landlord can enforce the repair covenant against the outgoing tenant for breaches by the immediate assignee during the period covered by the AGA.
+Yes, if an AGA is in place, the landlord can enforce the repair covenant against the outgoing tenant insofar as it guarantees the immediate assignee’s performance.
+Liability under the AGA ends when the immediate assignee lawfully assigns on; the outgoing tenant remains liable for breaches that occurred during the assignee’s tenure covered by the AGA.

 Worked Example 1.2